JR-959/HackerRank-Algorithms/README.md

 # Java-Algorithms-HackerRank-MySolutions-

-The following repository contains my own solutions of the coding challenges from HackerRank.com/Interviewstreet.com.
+The following repository contains my solutions for the coding challenges from HackerRank.com/Interviewstreet.com.

 ## What is HackerRank?